rlharsh/My-Notes/Technology/Software Development/Python/Boot.dev/Learn Object Oriented Programming/Abstraction.md

 In the above code example we generate a random number within the range of `0-5`.
 The developers of the `random` library have *abstracted* the complexity away and *encapsulated* it within the simple `randrange` function.

 When writing libraries for use by other developers, getting the abstractions right is *crucial* because changing them later can be disastrous.

+>[!info]
+>Abstraction is about reducing complexity.

+## Quiz
+- Which is NOT a good reason to hide implementation details?
+	- To keep passwords a secret
+- Abstraction emphasizes making usage easy and encapsulation emphasizes implementation details.